 1867 – The Young Women’s Christian Association is founded in Boston to assist single women migrating to the cities for work.

-1869 – Lucy Stone and Henry Blackwell found the American Woman Suffrage Association in support of the 15th Amendment.
+1869 – Lucy Stone and Henry Blackwell found the American Woman Suffrage Association supporting the 15th Amendment.

-Elizabeth Cady Stanton and Susan B. Anthony opposes ratification of the 15th Amendment because it omits any mention of voting rights for women.
+Elizabeth Cady Stanton and Susan B. Anthony oppose ratification of the 15th Amendment because it omits any mention of voting rights for women.
 The alliance between feminists and abolitionists disintegrates.